ImportText(parent = NULL)Data:

 Conversion specifications are based on C-style string formatting

-object classes, see sprintf
+object classes, see sprintf; for example,

 a format string of "%.5f" applied to the mathematical constant pi

 results in "3.14159".
-Calendar date and time objects of class POSIXct
+Calendar date and time objects of class POSIXct are

-defined by the ISO C99 / POSIX standard, see strftime
+defined by the ISO C99 / POSIX standard, see strftime;

 for example, "02/26/2010 02:05:39 PM" is represented using